1927 Georgia Bulldogs football team: Week 10: at Georgia Tech

-Postseason
+After the season

 Legacy

 By season's end, both Georgia and Yale were national champions according to various selectors.
 Despite the loss to Tech, the Bulldogs were retroactively selected as the 1927 national champion under the Boand, Poling, and Berryman QPRS systems.
 Walter Eckersall noted the progress of southern football as he reflected on Georgia's victory over Yale; "Old Eli, with its running attack, could do nothing against Georgia, which is represented by two of the finest ends in the country.
 Nash and Shiver would be valuable assets on any football team."